FajraKatviro/FKFramework3/README.md

 Building:

   1. Clone repository with --recursive option
-  2. Configure root project (FKFramework.pro) with QtCreator
+  2. Configure root project (fkframework.qbs) with QtCreator
-  3. Add 'make deploy' step after 'make' step
-  4. Build
+  3. Build

 Framework binaries and source components are placed to default installation folder ($HOME/Applications/FKFramework for mac, $HOME/FKFramework for other unix, %HOMEPATH%\AppData\Roaming\FKFramework for windows)